tidyverse/haven/README.md

 * You always get a data frame, and labelled vectors are returned as new `labelled` class.
 You can easily coerce to factors or replace labelled values with missings as appropriate.
+If you also use dplyr, you'll notice that large data frames are printed in a convenient way.

-* Uses underscores ;)
+* Uses underscores instead of dots ;)

 Haven is still a work in progress so please [file an issue](https://github.com/hadley/haven/issues) if it fails to correctly load a file that you're interested in.